mayhemood/html-online-resume/README.md

 # Online Resume
 This is my resume/cv made using HTML5.
 This is a multiple page website.
 The other two pages are,
-1. About Me
+1. About Me and Contact Me
-2. Contact Me

 Link to website hosted on GitHub: https://mayhemood.github.io/html-online-resume